Turkish inspired costumes for women became very popular for masquerades in the second quarter of the 18th century.

 This painting by Dutch artist Denijs van Alsloot shows a skating masquerade held on the Kipdorppoort Moats in Antwerp circa 1620.
 A few gentlemen in the center of the painting are in full costume and several ladies are wearing masks, but most of the attendees are in plainclothes.

-Anonymous asked: update!
+Anonymous said: update!
 D: is something wrong?
 I hope everything is okay..

 I’m fine!
 Really!
 I’ve just been busy with some non-tumblr-related projects the last few weeks.